 The leaning tower of Pisa is a landmark that needs little introduction.
 In fact, this tower alone managed to make Pisa famous all over the world.
 It’s not everyday one sees a tower that looks like it's about to fall to its ruin, but by some inexplicable miracle, it doesn’t.
-Unsurprisingly, the tower is one of the top places to visit in Pisa, and curious visitors never stop streaming in!
+Unsurprisingly, the tower is one of the top places to visit in Pisa, and curious travelers never stop streaming in!
 The structure is part of Pisa cathedral complex, and its initial purpose was to serve as a bell tower (campanile).
 However, due to the fear that the resonating bells will upset the careful balance, the bells didn’t ring for years.
-The story behind its uncanny lean comes down to poor planning of 12th.century architects who somewhat forgot to consider the soft subsoil in the area.
-By the time they noticed the issue, it was too late!

-Cathedral of Santa Maria Assunta, to the locals known as Duomo di Pisa, is a magnificent piece of architecture.
-Often, its tipsy bell tower overshadows it.
-Nonetheless, the cathedral has much to offer in its own right.
-Today the crown of Piazza dei Miracoli, its foundations rose almost a millennium ago, in 1093.
+Cathedral of Santa Maria Assunta (Duomo di Pisa) is a magnificent piece of architecture.
+Though often overshadowed by the Leaning Tower, the cathedral has much to offer in its own right.
+Its foundations rose almost a millennium ago, in 1093.
 That was the initiation of what evolved into one of the finest examples of Romanesque architecture.
 Though in 1595, a violent fire destroyed most of the medieval art inside, some of the best Renaissance artists worked on the reconstruction work.
-When inside, watch out for the ceiling above the main aisle.
-It boasts with gold and the frescos decorating the cathedral’s dome.
-Naturally, they didn’t disappoint and left us with much to admire.
-If you are wondering what to do in Pisa for a day besides visiting the leaning tower, the cathedral is a lovely option.
+So, if you are wondering what to do in Pisa for a day besides the leaning tower, the cathedral is a lovely option.

 The baptistery is another monument you shouldn’t miss when you travel to Pisa.
-The construction started around the same time as the works on the bell tower.
-However, as you can probably guess, the building process was more efficient.
 This large structure raises 54 meters high and features an incredibly gorgeous exterior design riddled with statues, arches, and ornaments.
 If you are crazy about architecture, exploring this building will be a real treat.
 For instance, Pisa’s baptistery has one dome stacked on top of another.
-Each of them features half-tiles and a half-lead.
-Plus, the upper boasts bronze John the Baptist.
-The famous scientist Galileo Galileo was baptized here.
+Moreover, the famous scientist Galileo Galileo was baptized here.
 And, a rumor has it, a swinging lamp inside the baptistery inspired him to define laws of pendulum!
 So, even if you are in Pisa only for a day, don’t overlook one of the best Pisa tourist attractions.

 You’ve spent the afternoon strolling around the Piazza dei Miracoli.
-You’ve marveled at Pisa’s wonderfully impressive Cathedral and Baptistry, the largest in Italy, and it goes without saying, you climb the city’s famous leaning tower.
+You’ve marveled at Pisa’s wonderfully impressive Cathedral and Baptistery, and it goes without saying, you climb the city’s famous leaning tower.
 But, what now?
 Who cares!
 Forget places to see in Pisa!
 It’s time for Gelato!
 Pisa is after all, in Tuscany.
 And, Tuscany is home to Florence.
 And, Florence is where gelato was invented.
 And, Pisa is pretty much next door to Florence.
 So, it pretty much goes without saying that gelato in Pisa is amazing.
-Spend the afternoon in a gelato-making glass.
-Learn all there is to know about the creamy confection before trying your hand and making it yourself Or, if you’d rather, grab a tour and sample your way around the city’s best gelaterias!
-And, if guides aren’t your thing?
-No worries, discover who’s got the best scoop on your own.
+Take a gelato tour or discover who’s got the best scoop on your own.
 There are tons of gelaterias to explore.

-Though this is not the most famous aspect of Pisa, this Tuscan destination is an incredibly green city.
-It boasts lavish gardens and parks.
-The largest natural park in the vicinity is San Rossore.
+The largest natural park in the vicinity of Pisa is San Rossore.
 It stretches all the way from the town to the coast.
-Peppered with tall majestic trees, vividly green vegetation and presence of wild animals such as deer, the park transcends you to another reality.
+Peppered with tall majestic trees, green vegetation and presence of wild animals such as deer, the park transcends you to another reality.
 What’s even more exciting, there are a few different ways you can go about exporting it.
 You can take a leisurely walk or make it a more sportsy trip and cycle.
 However, the most romantic way to cruise among this clandestine natural kingdom is on a horse-drawn carriage.
-If you are tired of crowds and find yourself wondering about what to do in Pisa besides sightseeing, venture to San Rossore.
-A delightfully lazy or active afternoon surrounded by untouched nature is the best remedy to the busy city life.
+If you find yourself wondering about what to do in Pisa besides sightseeing, venture to San Rossore.